iamiranjbar/OS-Lab4/README.md

 We extend its terminal features, add some system calls, adding some locks for multithreading and adding some new schedulers to it.

-This project is written by C language.
+This project is written in C language.